 Is is one of many basic commands that you can use to manipulate your files.
 The best way to know how to use a command is to use the man command (short for manual).
-For example type man 1s at your shell prompt and you get a description of the Is command and the options you can use with it.
+For example type man ls at your shell prompt and you get a description of the ls command and the options you can use with it.

-Do man, man -1, man -s, man -a, and man -las what do you get?
+Do ls -1, ls -s, ls -a, and ls -las what do you get?
+Then do man ls and check what are the flags -1, -s, -a and -las means